sweattep/ancient_quotes/README.md

 >You shall not be afraid of the reproach of man, and you shall not tremble at their insults

 >Like a moth, you destroy what we treasure most.

+>But when he gave them from His bounty, they were stingy with it and turned away while they refused.
+So He penalized them with hypocrisy in their hearts until the Day they will meet Him